Francisco I. Madero: Plan of San Luis Potosí and rebellion

 On 20 November 1910, Madero arrived at the border and planned to meet up with 400 men raised by his uncle Catarino Benavides Hernández to launch an attack on Ciudad Porfirio Díaz (modern-day Piedras Negras, Coahuila).
 However, his uncle arrived late and brought only ten men.
 Madero decided to postpone the revolution.
 Instead, he and his brother Raúl (who had been given the same name as his late brother) traveled incognito to New Orleans, Louisiana.

 On 14 February 1911, Madero crossed the border into Chihuahua state from Texas, and on 6 March 1911 led 130 men in an attack on Casas Grandes, Chihuahua.
 Although holding democratic ideals that attracted many to his movement, Madero learned he was not a military leader.
 "Madero didn't know the first thing about warfare," initially capturing the town from the Federal Army, but he did not realize he needed to scout whether Federal reinforcements were on the way.
 There were heavy casualties among the insurrectionists, a number of whom were foreigners, including many from the U.S. and some from Germany.
-Two survivors of the Casas Grandes debacle were Giuseppe Garibaldi II, grandson of the famous Italian revolutionary, and General Benjamin Johannis Voljoen, an Afrikaner veteran of the Boer War.
+Two survivors of the Casas Grandes debacle were Giuseppe Garibaldi II, grandson of the famous Italian revolutionary, and General Benjamin Johannes Viljoen, an Afrikaner veteran of the Boer War.
 Madero was slightly wounded in his right arm in the fighting, shown bandaged in a photograph.
 Madero was saved by his personal bodyguard and Revolutionary general Máximo Castillo.
 He remained head of the movement in the north to oust Díaz.
 Madero movement successfully imported arms from the United States, procured by agents in the United States.
 Some were shipped directly from New York, disguised so that they would not be intercepted by the U.S. government.
 There were two businesses in El Paso that sold arms and ammunition to the rebels.
 The U.S. government of President William Howard Taft hired agents to surveil insurrectionists, fairly openly operated in El Paso.
 But the U.S. government efforts to halt the flow of arms to the Mexican revolutionaries failed.

 By April the Revolution had spread to eighteen states, including Morelos where the leader was Emiliano Zapata.
 On 1 April 1911, Porfirio Díaz claimed that he had heard the voice of the people of Mexico, replaced his cabinet, and agreed to restitution of the lands of the dispossessed.
 Madero did not believe this statement and instead demanded the resignation of President Díaz and Vice-president Ramón Corral.
 Madero then attended a meeting with the other revolutionary leaders – they agreed to a fourteen-point plan which called for pay for revolutionary soldiers; the release of political prisoners; and the right of the revolutionaries to name several members of cabinet.
 Madero was moderate, however.
 He believed that the revolutionaries should proceed cautiously so as to minimize bloodshed and should strike a deal with Díaz if possible.